timurhammond/juncture/sample-visual-essay.md

 # Sample visual essay

 This is a sample visual essay demonstrating a few key features of a visual essay.
 Complete [Documentation](https://juncture-digital.org/docs) and helpful [examples](https://juncture-digital.org/examples) are available on the [Juncture site](https://juncture-digital.org).
+Information about image manipulation can be found here.
 <param ve-image
        manifest=" https://www.davidrumsey.com/luna/servlet/iiif/m/RUMSEY~8~1~269853~90045143/manifest">